SAP-archive/devops-cm-client/README.md

 ## Using the Docker Image
-On a linux machine you can run
+On a linux machine you can run:

 `docker run --rm ppiper/cm-client cmclient --help`